Four-body coupler for superconducting qubits based on Josephson parametric oscillators: Parameter dependence of the four-body coupling

-We have assumed finely tuned $\omega_-$, but it would have some fabrication errors in reality.
+We have assumed that a resonance frequency $\omega_-$ of the coupler is finely tuned, but it would have some fabrication errors in reality.
 Figure~\ref{fig:g4_g'-_Cg}(b) shows how $\gfour$ and $g'_-$ are affected by errors in $\omega_-$. $n$, $\alpha$, $\omega$, $C_J$, and $C$, are the same as those in Fig.~\ref{fig:g4_g'-_Cg}(a), but $C_g$ is set to 100 fF.
 The vertical line in Fig.~\ref{fig:g4_g'-_Cg}(b) indicates $\omega_-$ used in Fig.~\ref{fig:g4_g'-_Cg}(a).
 Errors in $\omega_-$ can cause large changes in $\gfour$, while $g'_-$ shows weaker dependence.
-The decrease in $\gfour$ induced by errors in $\omega_-$ is avoidable by adjusting $\omega$, since $\omega$ similarly affects $\gfour$ as shown in Fig.~\ref{fig:g4_g'-_Cg}(c).
-Note that $\omega$ is independent of $C_g$ and can easily be tuned in situ by the magnetic flux threading the SQUID of a JPO.
+The decrease in $\gfour$ induced by errors in $\omega_-$ is avoidable by adjusting $\omega$, because $\omega$ similarly affects $\gfour$ as shown in Fig.~\ref{fig:g4_g'-_Cg}(c).
+Note that $\omega$ is independent of $C_g$ and can easily be tuned in situ by the magnetic flux threading the SQUID of a JPO as shown in Eqs.~(\ref{eq:EJSigma}) and (\ref{eq:omega}).
 Thus, we can compensate for the errors in $\omega_-$ by tuning $\omega$.